 Mantle Cell Lymphoma: Treatment Options

-The type of treatment selected for a patient with MCL depends on multiple factors, including the The extent of cancer in the body, including whether the disease has spread from the original site to other body parts. of disease, the age of the patient, and the patient’s overall health.
+The type of treatment selected for a patient with MCL depends on multiple factors, including the stage of disease, the age of the patient, and the patient’s overall health.
 MCL is usually diagnosed once it has spread throughout the body, and the majority of these patients will require treatment.
-While mantle cell lymphoma is considered a difficult Abnormal cell growth that cannot be controlled by the body's natural defenses.
-Cancerous cells can grow and eventually form tumors. to treat, tremendous progress has been made in the discovery of new treatments for the disease.
+While mantle cell lymphoma is considered a difficult cancer to treat, tremendous progress has been made in the discovery of new treatments for the disease.

-For the subset of patients who do not yet have symptoms and who have a relatively small amount of slow- growing disease, “An approach in which no immediate medical, surgical or radiation therapy is given.
-Patients are followed closely to make sure the cancer does not progress.” (also known as “watch and wait” and “watchful waiting”) may be an acceptable option.
+For the subset of patients who do not yet have symptoms and who have a relatively small amount of slow- growing disease, “active surveillance” (also known as “watch and wait” and “watchful waiting”) may be an acceptable option.
 With this strategy, patients’ overall health and disease are monitored through regular checkup visits and various evaluating procedures, such as laboratory and imaging tests.
 Active treatment is started if the patients begins to develop lymphoma-related symptoms or there are signs that the disease is progressing based on testing during follow-up visits.

-Initial treatment approaches for Lymphomas that are fast growing and generally need to be treated immediately.
-Also called intermediate-grade or high-grade lymphomas.
-MCL in younger patients include Several drugs given together to increase response rate of certain tumors., typically in combination with the monoclonal a substance made by B-lymphocytes that reacts with antigens on toxins, bacteria and some cancer cells and either kills or marks them for removal. rituximab (Rituxan), as first-line treatment, followed by A type of bone marrow or stem cell transplantation in which a patient receives his or her own cells. stem cell transplantation (in which patients receive their own stem cells), though rituximab is not specifically approved by the U.S. Food and Drug Administration (FDA) for MCL.
-Consolidation high-dose Treatment with drugs to stop the growth of rapidly dividing cancer cells, including lymphoma cells. followed by autologous stem cell is often utilized to prolong The absence of disease.
-Remission does not necessarily indicate that a person is cured.
-Patients may have complete or partial remission. in younger, medically fit patients.
+Initial treatment approaches for aggressive MCL in younger patients include combination chemotherapy, typically in combination with the monoclonal antibody rituximab (Rituxan), as first-line treatment, followed by autologous stem cell transplantation (in which patients receive their own stem cells), though rituximab is not specifically approved by the U.S. Food and Drug Administration (FDA) for MCL.
+Consolidation high-dose chemotherapy followed by autologous stem cell is often utilized to prolong remission in younger, medically fit patients.
 For older or less fit patients, less intensive chemotherapy followed by a prolonged course of rituximab alone, known as maintenance therapy, is often recommended.
 Chemotherapeutic treatment approaches used to treat MCL are: